abdullahikawu/Hack-Bio_Task-3_Data-Science/README.md

 **Task - 3 :** _Python Machine Learning Project – Detecting different Diseases_

 ## Description:
-> We took the help of online tutorials and created a machine learning model that detects different diseases.
+> We took the help of online tutorials and created machine learning models that detect different diseases.